 In a year of selling your own CDs you could make more money than in a lifetime of selling downloads - especially if you're a gigging band or artist, selling merchandise at gigs.
 So once your mastering is done it's worth thinking about getting a run of CDs manufactured.
 Replication has always been the standard way of making commercial bulk quantities of CDs and DVDs.
 It's sometimes called 'Pressing' - because the discs are pressed in a high-precision injection moulding process, rather than burnt on duplicating machines.
 There's a minimum order of 500.
 With Duplication you can have any quantity from 50 upwards, but there's a crossover point, around 300, where it's worth thinking about having 500 pressed instead.
 Price is dependent on how many you want, and what sort of packaging you want them in.

 - 1. Decide how many discs you want.
 Minimum quanity is 500 for Replication, or 50 for Duplication..

 - 2. Decide what sort of packaging format you're looking for.
 The common formats are pictured below (although some may not be suitable for short-run Duplication).
-If there's a Booklet involved I'll need to know how many pages (4, 6, 8, 12, etc.) and whether you want B/W inside pages or colour throughout.
+If there's a Booklet involved you need to decide how many pages (4, 6, 8, 12, etc.) and whether you want B/W inside pages or colour throughout.

 The standard package for CDs.
 The Jewel Case is in two parts, the transparent outer and the tray that holds the CD and clips in to the back side of the case.
 The printed Booklet slips into the front of the case, and a printed Backliner is sandwiched between the Tray and the back of the Case.